netdata/netdata/docs/concepts/netdata-cloud/rooms.md

 ![The node filter](https://user-images.githubusercontent.com/12612986/172674440-df224058-2b2c-41da-bb45-f4eb82e342e5.png)

-## Tips for organizing your War Room
+### War Room Organization

 You are free to organize your War Rooms to your liking.
 We do, however, offer a few recommended trategies for organizing your War Rooms.

 **Service, purpose, location, etc.**: You can group War Rooms by a service (think Nginx, MySQL, Pulsar, and so on), their purpose (webserver, database, application), their physical location, whether they're baremetal or a Docker